How to Email an Admissions Officer

 4) Avoid form emails

-If you are emailing a dozen schools, it may tempting to generate a Mad Libs-style template.
+If you are emailing a dozen schools, it may be tempting to generate a Mad Libs-style template.

 I am very interested in _____________ University because of your excellent ____________ program.